How to Get and Keep a Good Man

 this, either.
 Ohhhh, no. I know why you do it; usually,

-girls used it on you in school.
+girls used it on you in school or elsewhere.
 That's still no excuse; cut it out!

 News flash: that's not what the word "friend" means.
 Rather, it means something very old and very noble.